Tetris (Atari Games): Reception

+Tetris was a commercial success in arcades.
+Atari Games sold 5,600 arcade units in the United States.
+In addition, they earned royalties from sub-licensing to Sega, who released their own earlier arcade version for Japan in 1988.
+In total, Tetris sold about 15,000 to 20,000 arcade units worldwide, including both the Sega and Atari versions.

-By the time of the court order demanding Tengen cease distribution of the game and destroy all remaining copies, roughly 100,000 copies of the game had been sold, and it has since become a collector's item.
+By the time of the court order demanding Tengen cease distribution of the game and destroy all remaining copies, roughly 100,000 copies of the NES game had been sold, and it has since become a collector's item.
 It has been called superior to Nintendo's own release for the NES, with 1UP.com noting its termination as a loss for players, citing its gameplay and two-player mode, but in another article, it noted that without the hype surrounding the game during the lawsuit, Tengen's Tetris would have likely been forgotten.
 GamesRadar stated similar sentiments, praising Tengen's version and noting that the Game Boy version was also superior to Nintendo's licensed NES version.
 IGN placed the Tengen version at #48 on its list of the Top 100 NES games, noting its superiority to the official Nintendo version, which is not on the list.